 An excellent frosting may be made without eggs or gelatin, which will keep longer and cut more easily, causing no breakage or crumbling and withal is very economical.

 Take one cup of granulated sugar; dampen it with one-fourth of a cup of milk, or five tablespoonfuls; place it on the fire in a suitable dish and stir it until it boils; then let it boil for five minutes without stirring; remove it from the fire and set the dish in another of cold water; add flavoring.

 While it is cooling, stir or beat it constantly and it will become a thick, creamy frosting.

 Mix with boiled icing one ounce each of chopped citron, candied cherries, seedless raisins, candied pineapple, and blanched almonds.

-It's always good to have a homemade cake icing recipe handy when you want to decorate a cake for a special occasion or to simply make it look special for eating.
+It's always good to have an old fashioned cake icing recipe handy when you want to decorate a cake for a special occasion or to simply make it look special for eating.
 Don't you find that cakes seem to taste better when they're nicely decorated?
 Grandma's always did.

-These homemade cake icing recipes are all-natural and yummy, so spread them thickly and indulge yourself.
+Old fashioned cake icing is all-natural and yummy, so spread it thickly and indulge yourself.
 Anyway, what's a few calories among friends?